Aiko Sugihara: 2017

 At the All-Japan Championships, Sugihara won the silver medal in the all-around behind Mai Murakami.
 She then won another all-around silver medal at the NHK Trophy.
-Then at the All-Japan Event Championships, she finished fourth on the uneven bars and fifth on the floor exercise.
-She then competed at the World Championships in Montreal where she finished sixth in the all-around final.
-Then at the Toyota International, she finished ninth on the balance beam and won the silver medal on the floor exercise behind Mai Murakami.
+At the All-Japan Event Championships, she finished fourth on the uneven bars and fifth on the floor exercise.

+Sugihara competed at the World Championships in Montreal, where she finished sixth in the all-around final.
+In December, at the Toyota International, she finished ninth on the balance beam and won the silver medal on the floor exercise behind Mai Murakami.

 2018

 Sugihara finished sixth in the all-around at the Tokyo World Cup.
 She then finished fourth in the all-around at the All-Japan Championships and at the NHK Cup.
 She withdrew from the World Championships due to a back injury.
 She returned to competition at the Toyota International and won the silver medal on the floor exercise behind Asuka Teramoto.